visnudeva/Ambios/README.md

 # Ambios

 ## An internet radio streaming application.
-Features a visualizer with dynamic colors that match the radio station's icon.
+Features a gliding blobs visualizer with dynamic colors which pulses with the music beats.